-Page

 Part I. Financial Information 1

-Item 1, Condensed Financial Statements 1
+Item 1.
+Condensed Financial Statements 1

-Condensed Balance Sheets as of June 30, 2022 (unaudited) and December 31, 2021 1
+Condensed Balance Sheets as of June 30, 2023 (unaudited) and December 31, 2022 1

-Condensed Statements of Operations for the three and six months ended June 30, 2022 and for the period from May 20, 2021 (inception) through June 30,
+Unaudited Condensed Statements of Operations for the three and six months ended June 30, 2023 and 2022 2

-2021 (unaudited) 2

-Condensed Statements of Changes in Stockholders' Deficit for the three and six months ended June 30, 2022 and for the period from May 20, 2021
+Unaudited Condensed Statements of Changes in Stockholders' Deficit for the three and six months ended June 30, 2023 and 2022 3

-(inception) through June 30, 2021 (unaudited) 3

-Condensed Statements of Cash Flows for the six months ended June 30, 2022 and for the period from May 20, 2021 (inception) through June 30, 2021
+Unaudited Condensed Statements of Cash Flows for the six months ended June 30, 2023 and 2022 4

-(unaudited) 4

 Notes to Unaudited Condensed Financial Statements 5

-Item 2, Management's Discussion and Analysis of Financial Condition and Results of Operations 17
+Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations 17

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk 19

 Item 4.
 Controls and Procedures 19

-Part II, Other Information 20
+Part II.
+Other Information 20

 Item 1.
 Legal Proceedings 20

 Item 1A.
 Risk Factors 20

-Item 2, Unregistered Sales of Equity Securities and Use of Proceeds 21
+Item 2.
+Unregistered Sales of Equity Securities and Use of Proceeds 20

 Item 3.
-Defaults Upon Senior Securities 21
+Defaults Upon Securities 20

 Item 4.
 Mine Safety Disclosures 21

 Item 5.
 Other Information 21

 Item 6.
 Exhibits 21

 Part III.
 Signatures 22